Phinny

 About Raya

-Raya is a female German Shepherd about 3 years old.
+Raya is a female German Shepherd over 3 years old.
 Carefully selected as a great representative of her breed, Adriana decided to make her part of their program.
 Adriana has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level